mlmoravek/DataTable/README.md

 # DataTable

-Vue 3 DataTable Lib
+Multiple Vue DataTable components.

-With simple Modal Lib
+A version for the component library Buefy and a self implemented one based on Vue composition api.
+As well as a simple modal.

+!!
+NOT EXECUTABLE !!